Maoo-CH/Data/README.md

 # Data
-# We are going to learn pyhthon through data analysis project
+# We are going to learn python through data analysis project